 This is the latest turn in a long set of cases involving a mother in Orange County, Calif., Deanna Fogarty-Hardwick and her two children, Kendall and Preslie.
 The mother and the children, now young adults, all have brought civil lawsuits.

 The mother won a record damage award of $4.9 million after a jury found that Vreeken and another caseworker filed false reports and withheld evidence which would have cleared Fogarty-Hardwick.
 An appellate court judge said it was clear the judge and jury felt “the wrongful conduct was not an isolated incident.”

 Consider the message this sends to the frontlines.
 Caseworkers often are scapegoated if they leave a child in her or his own home and something goes wrong.
-But demand that a mother “submit” to your will, take the children and run and then lie about it, and not only will you not be punished, you’ll get a promotion.
+But demand that a mother “submit” to your will, take the children and run and then lie about it, and not only will you

 Consider as well the one key difference between this case and so many others: Ms. Fogarty-Hardwick and family had the financial resources to wage a long fight, and ultimately be compensated for what CPS did to them.
 This was one of those rare cases where CPS reached into a white middle-class family.

 What do you really think goes on when the family is poor and non-white?